-Since 2003, the main goal of the dynamic and powerful Kidsbridge Middle School Life Skills Program for At-Risk Youth in Trenton: ASCEND is to make a positive difference in the lives of at-risk, inner-city youth from Trenton by providing them with skills and strategies to lead socially productive lives.
+Since 2003, the main goal of the dynamic and powerful Kidsbridge Middle School Life Skills Program for At-Risk Youth: ASCEND is to make a positive difference in the lives of at-risk, inner-city youth from Trenton by providing them with skills and strategies to lead socially productive lives.
 While social, physical, cultural, financial and emotional barriers may be daunting and restrictive, they don’t have to define an individual.
 Kidsbridge believes that with appropriate support and services, these underserved teens can be empowered to make constructive decisions for themselves – as well as making good choices in their interactions with other students and educators at school, and with their families and friends at home.

 Participants are often chosen because they have attitude and behavioral problems.
 Between the ages of 12 and 15, they are referred by school administrators and guidance personnel.
 Educators are encouraged to identify kids who have a history of truant and/or poor school performance that may benefit from the unique learning experience of varied curricula.
 School officials prioritize referrals based on classroom disruption issues, victim/perpetrator of bullying behaviors, and/or academic failure.
 Program facilitators and mentors address specific needs to ensure that each youth receives general guidance and as much individual support in order to be successful.
 This Life Skills Program maintains a “no reject, no eject” policy.